3C286 Band6Pol Calibration for CASA 6.6.1

 # In CASA

 Figure 7 shows the bandpass solutions table colored by antenna, in each of the four spws.
-In spw 1 and 3 the presence of atmospheric lines is clearly visible, The solutions seem reasonable, so we will apply them on-the-fly during gain calibration in the next section.
+In spw 1 and 3 the presence of atmospheric lines is clearly visible, The solutions seem reasonable, so we will apply them on-the-fly during gain calibration moving forward.

 # In CASA